 “Why?” he asked incredulously.

-What would normally have been easy in bringing up the past was now difficult to do.
+What would normally have been easy in bringing up the past – all that he put us through – was now difficult to do.
 By “deleting” the hate in my soul, the traumatic memories of my childhood were not as easy to remember anymore.
 But, I didn’t want to focus on the past anyway.
 Because today I was there not to condemn, but to forgive.

 “Dad, for all the things you did to Mom, Susan and Cindy, and myself, I forgive you – I really forgive you.
 It’s a done deal.
 I no longer hold any of it against you.”
 His head was lowered the whole time I spoke so I said, “Dad, look at me.”
 He slowly lifted his head.
 I continued, “I love you.
 And I want you to know something else.
 I’m proud of you.”
 Never in my life had I told him I was proud of him.
 Obviously, I wasn’t proud of what he’d done.
 But, I wasn’t referring to that.
 Author, Philip Yancey, writes, “Grace helps us see others not as they are, but as God intended for them to be.”